Should Orthodox Christians Keep The Sabbath?

-Estimated reading time: 5 minutes
+5 minutes

 Institution of the Sabbath Day

-The institution of the Sabbath occurred when the Lord delivered the Ten Commandments to the Hebrew people, who observed the Sabbath to remember the Lord’s resting on the seventh day after making heaven and earth (Ex 20:8, 11; cf. Gn 2:1-3).
+The institution of the Sabbath occurred when the Lord delivered the Ten Commandments to His people, who observed the Sabbath to remember the Lord’s resting on the seventh day after making heaven and earth (Ex 20:8, 11; cf. Gn 2:1-3).
 In Deuteronomy 5, Moses further told the people: “Remember, you were a servant in the land of Egypt, and the Lord your God brought you out from there by a mighty hand and by an outstretched arm; therefore, the Lord your God ordered you to keep the Sabbath day” (5:15).

-The Lord called the Hebrews to remember, keep, and hallow or sanctify (Lv 19:3, 30; Jer 17:19-27; Ezk 20:19, 20; Neh 13:15-22) the Sabbath by resting from almost every kind of work.
+The Lord called the people to remember, keep, and hallow or sanctify (Lv 19:3, 30; Jer 17:19-27; Ezk 20:19, 20; Neh 13:15-22) the Sabbath by resting from almost every kind of work.
 He provided them this sacred time to contemplate His awesome work in creation and their miraculous deliverance from Egypt.
 This was one of the main ways God ordained to reinforce the people’s covenant with Him (Ex 31:12-17; cf. Lv 24:8).

-Originally, observance of the Sabbath did not contain communal worship; but with the development of the synagogue during the Hebrews’ exile in Babylon, the Sabbath naturally became the day for synagogue worship, as it is for the Jews today.
+Originally, observance of the Sabbath did not contain communal worship, but with the development of the synagogue during the Hebrews’ exile in Babylon, the Sabbath naturally became the day for synagogue worship, as it is for the Jews today.

 In the earliest days of the Church, many Jewish Christians continued to observe Sabbath regulations and worship on the Sabbath (Acts 13:13-15, 42-44; 18:1-4).
 However, they also met for the celebration of the Holy Eucharist on the first day of the week – the Lord’s Day (Rev. 1:10), or Sunday (Acts 20:7; 1Co 16:1-2).